Christine Arguello

 Christine Marie Arguello (born July 15, 1955) is an American lawyer and jurist serving as a senior United States district judge of the United States District Court for the District of Colorado and is a former Colorado state official.
 Previously, she was a nominee to the United States Court of Appeals for the Tenth Circuit.
 She was inducted into the Colorado Women's Hall of Fame in 2014.

 Early life and education

 Born in Thatcher, Colorado, and raised in Buena Vista, Colorado, Arguello grew up the daughter of a railroad worker who housed his family for a time in a boxcar.
 Arguello earned a Bachelor of Science degree from the University of Colorado at Boulder in 1977, becoming the first member of her family to graduate college, and then she earned a Juris Doctor from Harvard Law School in 1980.
+She was the first Latina from Colorado to be admitted to the law school.

 Career

 Arguello began her law career as an associate in private practice.
 She worked for Valdes-Fauli, Cobb & Petry in Miami, Florida, from 1980 until 1985, when she joined Holland & Hart as a senior associate.
 Arguello was promoted to a partner at Holland & Hart in 1988.

 In 1991, Arguello joined the University of Kansas School of Law as an associate professor.
 She was promoted to full professor in 1998.

 In 1999, Arguello took a job at the University of Colorado, but changed her mind before ever teaching a class, choosing instead to join the Colorado Attorney General's office as a deputy attorney general, working alongside then-Attorney General Ken Salazar from 1999 until 2002.

 After leaving the Colorado Attorney General's office, Arguello joined Davis, Graham & Stubbs in Denver in 2003, and also served as a visiting professor at the University of Denver's Sturm College of Law.
 In April 2006, she took a leave of absence from Davis Graham to join the University of Colorado as its managing senior associate university counsel.
 She held that job until she became a federal judge.